zohaibTariq6533/Hugo-Snortimmerwerken/content/_index.md

       - Point 3
       - Point 4
   intro_heading_two:
-    intro_heading_two_title: "What to expect"
+    intro_heading_two_title: What to expect
     points:
-      - heading: "First Step"
+      - heading: First Step
-        subheading: "This is the explanation for the first step."
+        subheading: This is the explanation for the first step.
-      - heading: "Second Step"
+      - heading: Second Step
-        subheading: "This is the explanation for the second step."
+        subheading: This is the explanation for the second step.
-      - heading: "Third Step"
+      - heading: Third Step
-        subheading: "This is the explanation for the third steps."
+        subheading: This is the explanation for the third steps.
-      - heading: "Fourth Step"
+      - heading: Fourth Step
-        subheading: "This is the explanation for the fourth steps."
+        subheading: This is the explanation for the fourth steps.
   button_title: Button title
   image: /uploads/pp4.png
 how_it_works:
   title: Title here
   cards:
     - number: 1
-      heading: Heading here
+      heading: Heading
-      subheading: small paragraph here
+      subheading: small paragraph
     - number: 2
-      heading: Heading here
+      heading: Heading
-      subheading: small paragraph here
+      subheading: small paragraph
     - number: 3
-      heading: Heading here2
+      heading: Heading
-      subheading: small paragraph here
+      subheading: small paragraph
 ---